ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 After your storage resource is created, you can access the `allowed_host_info` attribute, which contains the username, password, and the IQN of the compute host that are needed later.

 For more information about the arguments and attributes, see [ibm_storage_block](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_block){: external}.

-If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
-Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
-You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
-For more information, see your host's OS Documentation.
-{: attention}

-It's best to run storage traffic on a VLAN, which bypasses the firewall.
-Running storage traffic through software firewalls increases latency and adversely affects storage performance.
-For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
-{: important}

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}